 In many instances, the causes of such disturbances are joint etiologies that are not unique to certain cancer types.
 Nonetheless, these electrolyte imbalances may also signal the existence of paraneoplastic processes and foreshadow a dire prognosis.

-Moreover, the development of electrolyte abnormalities is frequently associated with symptoms that negatively affects the quality of life and, in turn, prevents the action of certain chemotherapeutic agents.
+Moreover, the development of electrolyte abnormalities is frequently associated with symptoms that negatively affect the quality of life and, in turn, prevent the action of certain chemotherapeutic agents.

-Among the malignancies, lung cancer is considered the leading cause of cancer-related death around the globe.
-The two major types are small-cell lung cancer (abbreviated as SCLC) and non-small-cell lung cancer (abbreviated as NSCLC).
+Among the malignancies, lung cancer is considered to be the leading cause of cancer-related deaths around the globe.
+The two major types of lung cancer include small-cell lung cancer (SCLC) and non-small-cell lung cancer (NSCLC).
 The former condition is especially prone to give rise to electrolyte imbalances.

-Malignant effusion: Pleural fluid pathology (cytology) of lung (pulmonary) adenocarcinoma, a type of non small cell cancer (carcinoma).
-Pap stain.
+Malignant effusion: Pleural fluid pathology (cytology) of pulmonary adenocarcinoma, a type of NSCLC.
 Image Credit: David Litman / Shutterstock

-Hyponatremia (i.e.low blood sodium levels) is the most common electrolyte imbalance disorder found in lung cancer patients.
+Hyponatremia, otherwise known as low blood sodium levels, is the most common electrolyte imbalance disorder found in lung cancer patients.
 This condition can be related to a plethora of causes, including concurrent diseases, incidental medications, side effects of antineoplastic therapy regimens, or the disease itself.

-Albeit not always life-threatening, it may often be associated with extended hospitalization, hold-ups in scheduled chemotherapy, aggravated patient performance status, negative treatment response and diminished quality of life as well as lower survival rates.
+Albeit not always life-threatening, hyponatremia is often associated with extended hospitalization, delays in scheduled chemotherapy, aggravated patient performance status, negative treatment response, diminished quality of life, and lower survival rates.

-Hyponatremia is often seen in small-cell lung cancer, usually related to the syndrome of inadequate secretion of antidiuretic hormone (SIADH).
+Hyponatremia is often seen in SCLC and is usually related to the syndrome of inadequate secretion of antidiuretic hormone (SIADH).
 It is basically a dilution example of low blood sodium linked to increased renal water retention.
-Conversely, only a handful of studies specifically focus on hyponatremia in non-small-cell lung cancer patients.
+Conversely, only a handful of studies specifically focus on hyponatremia in NSCLC patients.

-A recent study that examined the use of carboplatin in non-small-cell lung cancer found that it is significantly associated with the development of hyponatremia.
-The mechanism could be explained by uncontrolled water ingestion and decreased concentrations of serum electrolyte.
+A recent study that examined the use of carboplatin in NSCLC found that this condition is significantly associated with the development of hyponatremia.
+The mechanism responsible for this association could be explained by uncontrolled water ingestion and decreased concentrations of serum electrolytes.

-In any case, treatment of hyponatremia has to be personalized and based on both the duration and severity of sodium serum reduction, underlying etiology and extracellular fluid volume.
-All the available literature data show that early correction of concentration levels is of utmost importance.
+In any case, treatment of hyponatremia must be personalized and based on both the duration and severity of sodium serum reduction, underlying etiology, and extracellular fluid volume.
+All data that is currently available in the literature indicates that early correction of concentration levels is of the utmost importance.

-The main options to achieve that goal are hypertonic or isotonic saline, fluid restriction, loop diuretics, urea and tolvaptan (vasopressin receptor 2 antagonist).
-For many patients with cancer-related SIADH, the hyponatremia can be refractory to therapy, thus other therapeutic venues must be explored.
+The main options to achieve that goal are hypertonic or isotonic saline, fluid restriction, loop diuretics, urea, and tolvaptan, which is a vasopressin receptor 2 antagonist.
+For many patients with cancer-related SIADH, the hyponatremia can be refractory to therapy, thus other therapeutic avenues must be explored.

 Hypokalemia is the second most frequent electrolyte imbalance seen in patients with malignant diseases.
-In small-cell lung cancer, amongst the important causes of low potassium levels in blood are adrenocorticotrophic hormone (ACTH)-secreting tumors.
+In SCLC, amongst the important causes of low potassium levels in the blood are adrenocorticotrophic hormone (ACTH)-secreting tumors.

-Small molecular-targeted medical drugs that are increasingly being used may also exert adverse electrolyte reactions such as hypophosphatemia and hypomagnesmia.
-Therefore, attentive monitoring of phosphate and magnesium ions in serum (which is still often neglected) represents a key issue in these cases.
+Small molecular-targeted medical drugs that are increasingly being used may also exert adverse electrolyte reactions such as hypophosphatemia and hypomagnesemia.
+Therefore, attentive monitoring of phosphate and magnesium ions in the serum, which is still often neglected, represents a key issue in these cases.

 In conclusion, it is well established in medical literature that electrolyte imbalances represent an additional risk factor for patients with malignancies.
 A prompt recognition of electrolyte imbalances and corrective therapy is pivotal when caring for patients presenting with lung cancer.